PrescientSystems/CompleteExample/README.md

 * Enroll a student in a course
 * Update a grade(number) for a student for a course

-## Bonus Requirements
+## Stretch Goals

+* Modify the databse to allow for the storage of students' historical grades.
-Setup a postman collection that calls each one of the endpoints.
+* Setup a postman collection that calls each one of the endpoints.